Improved Commuting

 Challenges

-- There is no guarantee individuals will change their commuting behavior even with incentives
+- Even with incentives, there is no guarantee that individuals will change their commuting behavior

-- Overcoming cultural/social stigmas associated with public transportation/lots of marketing
+- Overcoming cultural/social stigmas associated with public transportation can include lots of marketing

 Impacts